 San Marcos has a strong economy as well as strong growth opportunities.
-It is therefore important for the City to support its existing local employers and small businesses, as well as existing growth sectors, while also attracting new businesses to grow and diversify its employment base.
-San Marcos is situated in the heart of the Texas Innovation Corridor as named by the Greater San Marcos Partnership.
+It is therefore important for the City to support its existing local employers and small businesses, as well as existing growth sectors, while also attracting new business to grow and diversify its employment base.
+San Marcos is situated in the heart of what has been coined the Texas Innovation Corridor, an area for commercialized innovation.

-San Marcos' economy is driven by retail services, accommodations and food service, education, and health care.
+San Marcos' economy is driven by retail services, accommodations and food service, education, and health care/social assistance.
 These sectors account for nearly two-thirds of jobs in San Marcos, as well as a large portion of employment growth in recent years.
+While attracting new employers is an important economic development goal, this should not be done to the detriment of existing businesses.